 Drug abuse in college is a concerning factor in society today.
-The substance abuse crisis that in the nation is now at unprecedented levels and continues to cause countless deaths daily.
+The substance abuse crisis in the nation is now at unprecedented levels and continues to cause countless deaths daily.
+It is now at epidemic proportions, especially abuse of opiate prescription painkillers.

 Drug abuse in college is something that has only been getting worse in recent years.
 Of course, certain governmental institutions have studied and examined these issues about addiction in the broad sense.
 These are groups include: